Karthik7417/ImageSaliencyModel/README.md

 # ImageSaliencyModel

 This is the repository for my Capstone project with the Army Research Laboratory (ARL).
-I am helping in translating the code form MATLAB to R.

-There are 2 main scripts that need to be translated.
-These two scripts use additional subscripts that may need to be translated too.
+I have created a R Shiny UI that wraps around MATLAB code.
+This creates a web based interface to upload images and video files and perform image saliency analysis.

-The two main scripts are
+The two main MATLAB scripts are
 1. hMapClrOppGDDNM
 2. cSalMapComb